Adventure is worthwhile in itself.Amelia Earhart

 Be respectful of other cultures

-When you’re visiting another country, it’s important to be aware of their customs and traditions.
+When visiting another country, it’s important to know their customs and traditions.
 This will help you avoid offending anyone and make the most of your trip.
 Do some research before you go so you know what to expect.
 And when in doubt, always err on the side of caution.

-For example, in some cultures, it’s considered rude to take photos of people without their permission.
+For example, in some cultures, it’s considered rude to take photos of people without permission.
 In others, it’s perfectly acceptable.
-If you're not sure what the norms are in the place you're visiting, just ask!
-Knowing the customs of your destination will help you avoid offending anyone and make sure you have a positive experience.
+If you're unsure what the norms are in the place you're visiting, just ask!
+Knowing your destination's customs will help you avoid offending anyone and ensure you have a positive experience.
 Show your respect by being a good ambassador for your own country.

 Know the local laws and customs

-When you travel to a new place, it's important to be aware of the local laws and customs.
+When you travel to a new place, you must know the local laws and customs.
 Don't use ignorance as an excuse.
 If you're not sure about something, Google it.

 …and in Singapore.
 Whew.
 If you like to knock 'em back.
 Here's what you could be arrested for.